in

 Maintain the Water Level

-You don’t want the pot to run dry; however, it is often difficult to know if the water is getting low.
+It's crucial not to let the pot run dry, but sometimes, it can be challenging to know if the water level is low.

 Pour the water along the inside edge, being careful not to wet the tamales.
-Fill the pot to just below the bottom of the steamer basket, and work quickly.
+Fill the pot just below the bottom of the steamer basket and work quickly.

-The longer the steam has a chance to escape, the longer you will need to cook the tamales.
+The longer the steam escapes, the longer you'll need to cook the tamales.

 Maintain the Heat

-Your other primary duty is to adjust the heat to maintain a gentle simmer.
+Your other primary responsibility is to adjust the heat to maintain a gentle simmer.

-As you need to switch around the baskets every thirty minutes, you will have plenty of opportunities to ensure there is enough water in the pot.
+Since you need to switch around the baskets every thirty minutes, you'll have plenty of opportunities to ensure there's enough water in the pot.

 How Do You Know When Tamales are Done Steaming?

-After about 75 minutes, it’s time to see if the tamales are ready.
+After about 75 minutes, we should check if the tamales are ready.
+Here's what we need to do:

-Carefully take one out of the pot and try to open it.
+- Carefully remove one tamale from the pot and try to open it.

-If the corn husk easily peels away from the masa, and it’s firm, it’s cooked.
+- If the corn husk easily peels away from the masa and it's firm, that means it's cooked.

-Turn off the heat, remove the tamales from the pot and let them cool for at least five minutes before serving.
+- In that case, we should turn off the heat, remove the tamales from the pot, and let them cool for at least five minutes before serving.

-But, if it’s difficult to peel off the corn husk or the masa is still soft, steam the tamales for another 10 minutes and then try again.
+If it's difficult to peel off the corn husk or the masa is still soft, just steam the tamales for another 10 minutes and try again.

 How to Reheat Frozen Tamales in the Microwave